adityasissodiya/DppInsights/readme/bayesian_network.md

-The output you received shows that the **Bayesian Network** detected **54 anomalies** in the dataset, with the indices of the anomalous records listed in the output.
+The output received shows that the **Bayesian Network** detected **54 anomalies** in the dataset, with the indices of the anomalous records listed in the output.

 ### **Breaking Down the Output:**